ashirhash/rewrite-rocket/README.md

 2: **Select Options**

 - Choose a language from the available options.
-- Select a tone for paraphrasing.
+- Select a tone for paraphrasing

 3: **Submit**